carloshdario/carloshdario/README.md

 ---

-💬 **Quer trocar uma ideia sobre desenvolvimento ou projetos?** Me chama no LinkedIn! 🚀
+💬 **Want to chat about development or projects?** Connect with me on LinkedIn! 🚀